nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$App.md

-`$App` - is system object, that provides functionality of application execution (plugins processing, blocks and module page generation, etc.), instance can be obtained in such way:
+`$App` - is system object, that provides functionality of application execution (blocks and module page generation, etc.), instance can be obtained in such way:
 ```php
 <?php
 $App = \cs\App::instance();